digitalocean/container-blueprints/DOKS-hardening/kubescape.md

 3. [Kubectl](https://kubernetes.io/docs/tasks/tools) CLI for `Kubernetes` interaction.
 Follow these [instructions](https://www.digitalocean.com/docs/kubernetes/how-to/connect-to-cluster/) to connect to your cluster with `kubectl` and `doctl`.
 4. [Helm](https://www.helm.sh), to install Kubescape in the Kubernetes cluster.
 5. [Kubescape CLI](https://hub.armosec.io/docs/installing-kubescape/) to interact with [Kubescape](https://github.com/armosec/kubescape/) vulnerabilities scanner.
-6. An [Armosec Cloud Portal](https://cloud.armosec.io) account used to periodically publish scan results for your Kubernetes cluster to a nice dashboard.
-Also, the Armosec cloud portal helps you with investigations and risk score analysis.
+6. A free [Armosec Cloud Portal](https://cloud.armosec.io) account used to periodically publish scan results for your Kubernetes cluster to a nice dashboard.
+Also, the Armosec portal web interface helps you with investigations and risk analysis.

 ## Step 1 - Getting to Know the Kubescape CLI

 You can manually scan for vulnerabilities via the `kubescape` command line interface.
-The kubescape CLI is designed to run in a CI/CD environment as well (such as Tekton, Jenkins, GitHub Workflows, etc).
-Next, you can scan a whole Kubernetes cluster (REST API, Kubernetes objects, etc) or limit scans to specific namespaces, enable host scanning (worker nodes), perform local or remote repository scanning (e.g. GitHub), detect YAML misconfigurations and scan container images for vulnerabilities.
+The kubescape CLI is designed to be used in various scripts and automations.
+A practical example is in a CI/CD pipeline implemented using various tools such as Tekton, Jenkins, GitHub Workflows, etc.

+Kubescape is designed to scan a whole Kubernetes cluster from ground up (workloads, containers, etc).
+If desired, you can limit scans to a specific namespace as well.
+Other features include host scanning (worker nodes), local or remote repositories scanning (e.g. GitHub), detect misconfigurations in Kubernetes YAML manifests or Helm charts.
 Various frameworks can be selected via the `framework` command, such as ArmoBest, NSA, MITRE, etc.

-When kubescape CLI is invoked, it will download (or update on subsequent runs) the vulnerabilities database on your local machine.
+When kubescape CLI is invoked, it will download (or update) the known vulnerabilities database on your local machine.
 Then, it will start the scanning process and report back issues in a specific format.
 By default it will print a summary table using the standard output or the console.
-Kubescape can generate reports in other formats as well, such as JSON, HTML, etc.
+Kubescape can generate reports in other formats as well, such as JSON, HTML, SARIF, etc.

 You can opt to push the results to the [Armosec Cloud Portal](https://cloud.armosec.io) via the `--submit` flag to store and visualize scan results later.

 **Note:**

-It's not mandatory to submit results to the Armosec cloud portal.
-The big advantage of using the portal is visibility because it gives you a nice graphical overview for Kubescape scan results and the overall risk score.
-It also helps with the investigations and provides remediation hints.
+It's not mandatory to submit scan results to the Armosec cloud portal.
+The big advantage of using the portal is visibility because it gives you access to a nice dashboard where you can check all scan reports and the overall risk score.
+It also helps you on the long term with investigations and remediation hints.

 Some examples to try with Kubescape CLI: